-If you are the driver of a vehicle and have been pulled over by the police on suspicion of drug driving, the police may ask you to either do a driver assessment test to see if you are impaired by drugs, or ask you to do a blood or urine test to check for the presence of illicit drugs in your system.
-You must comply with the request.
-It is an offence to refuse to comply with the request.
+If you are the driver of a vehicle and have been pulled over by the police on suspicion of drug driving, the police may ask you to do a driver assessment test to see if you are impaired by drugs.
+Alternately.
+They may ask you to do a blood or urine test to check for the presence of illicit drugs in your system.
+It is an offence to refuse to comply with this request.

 What should I do if I am charged with drug driving?

-If you are facing a drug driving offence and another driving offence at the same time, such as careless driving or dangerous driving, your situation is more serious and in some circumstances there may even be a risk of imprisonment.
-If you are in this situation, we strongly recommend you get legal advice before entering a plea of guilty or not guilty.
+If you are facing a drug driving offence as well as another driving offence, such as careless driving or dangerous driving, your situation is more serious and in some circumstances there may even be a risk of imprisonment.
+If you are in this situation, we strongly recommend you get legal advice before entering a plea.

-What are my chances of requesting that the Court not fine or disqualify me from driving?
+What are my chances of avoiding a fine or disqualification period?

-For most drug driving offences, the minimum penalty is fixed by s 64 of the RTA, so the court must impose at least the minimum fine, which is $150.00 and 3 demerit points for a first offence.
-A minimum period of 3 months disqualification will also apply for a second offence.
-The court can impose more than the minimum if it thinks it is appropriate in the circumstances, but can never impose less than the minimum.
+For most drug driving offences, the minimum penalty is fixed so the court must impose at least the minimum fine and three demerit points for a first offence.
+A minimum period of three months disqualification will also apply for a second offence.
+The court can impose more than the minimum if it thinks it is appropriate in the circumstances.

 If you are a P-plater and have been disqualified for drug driving, your licence will be automatically cancelled.

-If you want to know what penalty you are likely to receive in your particular situation, please contact our lawyers on 1300 636 846.
+If you want to know what penalty you are likely to receive, please contact our lawyers on 1300 636 846.

-If you have been disqualified from holding or obtaining a driver’s licence, you may be eligible to apply for an extraordinary driver’s which may allow you to drive in certain specified circumstances, such as driving to and from paid employment.
+If you have been disqualified from holding or obtaining a driver’s licence, you may be eligible to apply for an extraordinary driver’s which may allow you to drive in certain specified circumstances, such as to and from paid employment.
 This type of licence is granted at the discretion of a court.
-If you would like to know whether you are eligible to apply for an extraordinary licence, please speak to one of our lawyers who will be able to assist you.
+If you would like to know whether you are eligible to apply for an extraordinary licence, please speak to one of our lawyers.